 Did you know that one blistering sun burn as a child can double the risk of skin cancer in later life?

-This year, we’re going one step further and are proud to be partnering with Skcin, the Karen Clifford skin cancer charity, to help primary schools across Wales educate children on the importance of sun safety.
+Skcin, the Karen Clifford skin cancer charity, are here to help primary schools across Wales educate children on the importance of sun safety.

 Why your school should get accredited

 It’s so important that children learn the importance of sun safety from an early age.
 Building it into your school’s programme: